 Location: Petit Bayhaut, St. Vincent

-My day started this morning at six with some stretches and light yoga, while the sun rose behind the island. `There was a brief drizzle, but the grey clouds drifted away quickly and left behind a full rainbow that left us wondering about the pot of gold.
-At seven I headed towards the cabins, speaker in hand, and woke up those who were still travelling in their dreams with Good Morning by Mac Frost, followed by Beautiful `day (U2), one of my parent’s favorites.
-After a cereal breakfast, we went right into cleanup, and continued the morning with a marine bio class followed by seamanship, where we learned a lot about various emergency procedures.
-We got to hold the different types of flares we have onboard and learned about the ditch kits that have the cubes of cardboard-tasting provisions and packets of water.
+My day started this morning at six with some stretches and light yoga while the sun rose behind the island. `There was a brief drizzle, but the grey clouds drifted away quickly and left behind a full rainbow that left us wondering about the pot of gold.
+At seven, I headed towards the cabins, speaker in hand, and woke up those who were still traveling in their dreams with Good Morning by Mac Frost, followed by Beautiful `day (U2), one of my parent’s favorites.
+After a cereal breakfast, we went right into cleanup and continued the morning with a marine bio class followed by seamanship, where we learned a lot about various emergency procedures.
+We got to hold the different types of flares we have onboard and learned about the ditch kits that have cubes of cardboard-tasting provisions and packets of water.

-Some meters away from the boat, Frankie said how much she was craving a hot cocoa to finish off the night.
-There was therefore nothing more comforting than to find out that Elle and Steph had actually read our minds and had prepared a delicious hot cocoa batch.
-After putting away our gear, we sat on the charthouse roof and sipped our hot drinks, which washed away the sharp taste of saltwater and replaced it with something sweet and warm.
+Some meters away from the boat, Frankie said how much she was craving hot cocoa to finish off the night.
+There was, therefore nothing more comforting than to find out that Elle and Steph had actually read our minds and had prepared a delicious hot cocoa batch.
+After putting away our gear, we sat on the chart house roof and sipped our hot drinks, which washed away the sharp taste of saltwater and replaced it with something sweet and warm.
 I slept like a rock that night, and I’m sure I wasn’t the only one.